-The Audit Committee held two regular meetings and one extraordinary meeting in the reporting period.
-During the reporting period, there were no urgent transactions that would have required a decision by circulation of written resolutions for approval.
-All members of the Audit Committee were present at the meetings.
+The Audit Committee held two regular meetings in the reporting period.
+During the reporting year, there were no extraordinary meetings or urgent transactions that would have required a decision by circulation of written resolutions for approval.
+All four members of the Audit Committee were present at the first meeting; three members attended the second meeting.

-At the meeting held on the March 2, 2018, the Audit Committee reviewed the annual financial statements and the management report, the consolidated financial statements and the group management report of Volkswagen Bank GmbH for the year ended December 31, 2017 together with the proposal for the appropriation of profit.
-As part of this review, the Audit Committee discussed with the external auditors the reports on the audit of the annual financial statements, the management report, the consolidated financial statements and the group management report of Volkswagen Bank GmbH as well as material transactions and issues related to financial reporting.
-The Committee gathered details to establish the extent to which there were relationships of a professional, financial or other nature between the external auditors and the Bank and/or its governing bodies with a view to assessing the independence of the external auditors.
-In this regard, the Audit Committee obtained information on the services that the external auditors had provided for the Bank in addition to the auditing activities and on whether there were any grounds for disqualification or indications of partiality.
-Following a detailed evaluation of the independence of the external auditors, the Audit Committee submitted a recommendation to the sole shareholder regarding the election of the external auditors and drew up the resolution covering the issue of the audit engagement in preparation for the Annual General Meeting.
-In addition, the Committee received reports on progress with the implementation of IFRS 9, the implementation of the European General Data Protection Regulation and on internal and external audit procedures and the related findings.
-The Committee dealt, moreover, with the preselection result in the process for choosing a new auditor.
+At the meeting held on March 7, 2019, the Audit Committee reviewed the annual financial statements and the management report, the consolidated financial statements and the group management report of Volkswagen Bank GmbH for the year ended December 31, 2018 together with the proposal for the appropriation of profit.
+As part of this review, the Audit Committee discussed with the auditor the reports on the audit of the annual financial statements, the management report, the consolidated financial statements and the group management report of Volkswagen Bank GmbH as well as material transactions and issues related to financial reporting.
+Following a detailed evaluation, the Audit Committee submitted a recommendation to the sole shareholder regarding the election of the auditor and drew up the resolution covering the issue of the audit engagement in preparation for the Annual General Meeting.
+In addition, the Head of Internal Audit provided further information relating to Internal Audit's 2018 Annual Report for the benefit of the Audit Committee.
+Under further agenda items, the Audit Committee received reports on the regulatory audit of the reporting system at the end of 2018 and on the schedule for external audits in 2019.